AMD: IBM PC and the x86 architecture

 In February 1982, AMD signed a contract with Intel, becoming a licensed second-source manufacturer of 8086 and 8088 processors.
-IBM wanted to use the Intel 8088 in its IBM PC, but its policy at the time was to require at least two sources for its chips.
+IBM wanted to use the Intel 8088 in its IBM PC, but its policy at the time was to require at least two sources for its chips (→ Second source).
 AMD later produced the Am286 under the same arrangement.
 In 1984, Intel internally decided to no longer cooperate with AMD in supplying product information to shore up its advantage in the marketplace, and delayed and eventually refused to convey the technical details of the Intel 80386.
 In 1987, AMD invoked arbitration over the issue, and Intel reacted by canceling the 1982 technological-exchange agreement altogether.
 After three years of testimony, AMD eventually won in arbitration in 1992, but Intel disputed this decision.
 Another long legal dispute followed, ending in 1994 when the Supreme Court of California sided with the arbitrator and AMD.

 In 1990, Intel countersued AMD, renegotiating AMD's right to use derivatives of Intel's microcode for its cloned processors.
 In the face of uncertainty during the legal dispute, AMD was forced to develop clean room designed versions of Intel code for its x386 and x486 processors, the former long after Intel had released its own x386 in 1985.
 In March 1991, AMD released the Am386, its clone of the Intel 386 processor.
 By October of the same year it had sold one million units.

 In 1993, AMD introduced the first of the Am486 family of processors, which proved popular with a large number of original equipment manufacturers, including Compaq, which signed an exclusive agreement using the Am486.
 The Am5x86, another Am486-based processor, was released in November 1995, and continued AMD's success as a fast, cost-effective processor.

 Finally, in an agreement effective 1996, AMD received the rights to the microcode in Intel's x386 and x486 processor families, but not the rights to the microcode in the following generations of processors.